mmsapre/JobBatchAPI/README.md

 This is query only module to know the jobs with there status.Its built using Spring Boot and Spring Data MongoDb.

-Exposed API :
++ Exposed API :
     - /api/jobs : API lists jobs with status.
     - /api/jobs : API lists job execution with details of read , write and skipped record counts

-Collections :
++ MongoDB Collections :
     - BatchJobInstance : Maintains different jobs executed.
     - BatchJobExecution : Contains jobs execution details for the instance.
     - BatchStepExecution : Maintains steps executed as part of job execution.